-The ORR facilities were in compliance with the Radionuclide National Emission Standards for Hazardous Air Pollutants (Rad-NESHAP) dose limit of 10 mrem/year to the maximum exposed individual of the public during 1997.
-Based on modeling of emissions from major and minor point sources, the off-site effective dose equivalent (EDE) was 0.41 mrem/year in 1997.
+The ORR facilities operated in compliance with the Radionuclide National Emission Standards for Hazardous Air Pollutants (Rad-NESHAP) dose limit of 10 mrem/year to the most exposed member of the public during 1998.
+Based on modeling of radionuclide emissions from all major and minor point sources, the effective dose equivalent (EDE) to the most exposed member of the public was 0.73 mrem/year in 1998.

-Continuous emissions monitoring is conducted at the ETTP TSCA Incinerator, seven stacks at ORNL, and exhaust stacks serving uranium-processing areas at the Y-12 Plant.
-Grab samples and other EPA-approved estimation techniques are used on remaining minor emission points, grouped area sources, and fugitive emissions.
-All three ORR facilities met the emission and test procedures of 40 CFR 61, Subpart H in 1997.
+Continuous sampling for radionuclide emissions is conducted at the ETTP TSCA Incinerator, major sources at ORNL, and exhaust stacks serving uranium-processing areas at the Y-12 Plant.
+Grab samples and other EPA-approved estimation techniques are used on remaining minor emission points and grouped area sources to estimate emissions.
+Fugitive emissions continue to be monitored by the ORR Perimeter Air Monitoring (PAM) System.
+In addition to this, ETTP continued to operate a site-specific ambient air monitoring system for surveillance of TSCA Incinerator uranium emissions.
+The EPA and DOE Oversight Division (TDEC/DOE-O) also conduct independent ambient air monitoring programs.